What was the effect of the American Civil War on Lakota people?

 As the white soldiers fired their bullets, Crazy Horse was the first to volunteer to ride the Daring Line.
 As he rode back and forth, soldiers shot at him repeatedly, wasting ammunition, missing him and his horse every time.
 Crazy Horse glanced in Sitting Bull’s direction.

-Not to be outdone, Sitting Bull invited anyone who wished to join him, then walked across the Daring Line, wandered further forward about 200 feet in the line of enemy fire, then sat down on the ground, removed his pipe from its bag, and calmly began filling it!
+Not to be outdone, Sitting Bull invited anyone who wished to join him, then walked across the Daring Line, wandered further forward about 200 feet, directly into the line of enemy fire, then sat down on the ground, removed his pipe from its bag, and calmly began filling it!

 The other braves nearly died of heart failure to see him take such a risk.
 It’s hard to say why he wasn’t killed.